Why is Important to Keep Track of Your Accounts Receivable?

 Aging Monitoring to Decrease Payment Delays

-Accounts receivable, your customer’s unpaid invoices, are a short term asset on the balance sheet of your company.
-At any time, you should know exactly what that line item is comprised of.
-It is also convertible into cash upon collection and therefore is of great importance to cash flow and your ability to fund operations adequately.
+Accounts receivable, your customer’s unpaid invoices, are a short-term asset on your company’s balance sheet.
+At any time, you should know exactly what that line item comprises.
+It is also convertible into cash upon collection and, therefore, is important to cash flow and your ability to fund operations adequately.

-One of the most useful reports to help with accounts receivable management is the aging report.
+The aging report is one of the most valuable reports to help with accounts receivable management.
 This report typically lists each customer with its corresponding receivable balance allocated horizontally into age categories.
-Common ages are 0 – 30 days, 31 – 60 days, etc. An aging report allows you to see at a glance which customers are becoming delinquent, how delinquent they are, and by how many dollars.
+Typical ranges are 0 – 30 days, 31 – 60 days, etc. An aging report allows you to see which customers are becoming delinquent, how delinquent they are, and how many dollars.

 Companies often have A/R management policies that specify which actions are to be taken for each degree of the lateness of payment.
-Again, it is important to recognize potential collection problems early.
-Past due tend to get more difficult to collect the older they become.
+Again, it is essential to recognize potential collection problems early.
+Past due tends to get more challenging to collect the older they become.

 Above is an example of a typical A/R aging report.
-This receivable management report may be generated at any time and provide a good picture of the status of each customer’s account.
+This receivable management report may be generated at any time and provides a good picture of each customer’s account status.
 This report should be consulted frequently as it clearly shows, at a glance, problems that need immediate attention.